delmosaurio/regex-workshop/README.md

 # Regex Workshop

-Is a desktop tool to make regular expressions a test its.
+A desktop tool to make and test regular expressions.

 ## license